axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

 #.
 Link the cases to the business entity.

-   Call the subprocess ``SetCaseBusinessEntity`` in the process which need to be linked and input an identifier unique to your business entity.
+   Call the subprocess ``SetCaseBusinessEntity`` in the process which needs to be linked and input an identifier unique to your business entity.
 The subprocess will set the id to the additional property "CASE_BUSINESS_ENTITY_PROPERTY" of the business case.